kevin-atsou/tumorgrowth/codes/README.md

 # System requirements
 ## Hardware requirements
-THe source codes can be runned on a standard computer (in the case of the sensitivity analysis it can be beneficial to have enough cpus in order to be able to exploit the parallel computation )
+The source codes can be runned on a standard computer (in the case of the sensitivity analysis it can be beneficial to have enough cpus in order to be able to exploit the parallel computation )
 ## Software requirements
 ### OS requirements
 the source codes are supported by all OS